fredguile/lynx-travel-agent/README.md

-# panpac-helper-browser-extension
+# lynx-travel-agent

-Firefox/Chrome extension to use as helper for Pan PAC day-to-day tasks.
+A pet project for building the best AI agent to work with lynx-reservations.
+Work in progress.
+Usage of RAG knowledge paired with helpful Firefox/Chrome browser extension.

-> **Notice:** This extension is currently only tested with **Firefox**.
+> **Notice:** Extension is currently only tested with **Firefox**.

 ## Terms of use

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)